ietf-wg-cellar/ebml-specification/specification.markdown

 type: Binary

-description: Used to void damaged data or to avoid unexpected behaviors when using damaged data.
+description: Used to void data or to avoid unexpected behaviors when using damaged data.
 The content is discarded.
 Also used to reserve space in a sub-element for later use.

 # Considerations for Reading EBML Data